 VI.
-International Students and Non-Citizens in US/ Schools
+International Students and Non-Citizens in USA Schools

-Any Student who is officially enrolled in high school (or below) and is taking at least one course at the school and has not graduated is eligible to take the AMC 10 or AMC 12 or AIME (with qualifying score).
-US Citizens and Students residing in the United States (with qualifying scores) are eligible to take the USAMO.
+Any student who is officially enrolled in high school (or below) and is taking at least one course at the school and has not graduated is eligible to take the AMC 10 or AMC 12 or AIME (with qualifying score).
+US and Canadian Citizens and Students residing in the United States (with qualifying scores) are eligible to take the USAMO.

-Students learning "English as a Second Language" (ESL) may use a book or electronic type dual-language nontechnical dictionary between their native language and English.
+Students learning "English as a Second Language" (ESL) may use a book or electronic dual-language nontechnical dictionary between their native language and English.
 A student may use the dictionary only the first time that he/she takes the AMC 10/AMC 12.
-The dictionary must be given to the school contest manager to examine and retain for the 24-hour period preceding the contest.
-The proctor must announce to other students that the student(s) has/ have been given special permission to use the dictionary during the contest.
+The dictionary must be given to the school contest manager to examine and retain for the 24hour period preceding the contest.
+The proctor must announce to other students that the student(s) has/have been given special permission to use the dictionary during the contest.

 VII.
-Instructions For The Pay of The MC 10/MC 12
+Instructions For The Day of The AMC 10/AMC 12

-If today is not yet Wednesday, February 25, 2004.
-STOP EVERYTHING.
+If today is not yet Tuesday, February 1, 2005.
+STOP EV-ERYTHING.
 Under no circumstances is the contest to be given to anyone before the official day, nor should the contest package(s) be opened before that date.

-1. Take the unopened contest package(s) and Certification Form to your Principal (or equivalent) to certify that the package was opened within an hour before the contest.
-Have the Principal sign the Certification Form at that time.

-2. When the students arrive, seat them so they are separated by an empty space, if possible.
+- Take the unopened contest package(s) and Certification Form to your Principal (or equivalent) to certify that the package was opened within an hour before the contest.
+Have the Principal sign the Certification Form at that time. - 2.
+When the students arrive, seat them so they are separated by an empty space, if possible.

-3. Hand out the Answer Forms which have been partially completed by the students (AMC 10-orange/AMC 12-red).
+completed by the students (AMC 10-orange/AMC 12-red).